zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 ### Prerequisites

-* An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported
+* An Oracle Cloud Account - Please view this workshop's LiveLabs landing page to see which environments are supported.
 * At least one user in your tenancy who wants to work with Data Catalog.
 This user must be created in the Identity service[URL Text](https://www.oracle.com).

 > **Note:** If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available.
 [Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)